 Haunted Plantation at Hawaii's Plantation Village (October 11–13, 18–20, 25–27, 31, 2019)

 The Haunted Plantation in Waipahu, Oahu is one of the top haunted spots in Hawaii and the whole of the U.S. It is located in a real haunted village and is not appropriate for children of any age.
 The Haunted Plantation involves some 60 actors and promises genuine frights, professional Hollywood-style horror makeup, and incredible sound effects.
 Be prepared to be chased by evil spirits and other creepy creatures.

 Lahaina Halloween Party (October 31, 2019)

-Halloween in Lahaina is the most famous fall festival on Maui.
+Halloween in Lahaina is the most famous fall festival in Maui.
 Lahaina Town Block Party takes place every year on October 31 on Front Street.
-The annual keiki parade and costume contest are the highlight of the Lahaina Halloween celebrations.
+The annual Keiki parade and costume contest are the highlight of the Lahaina Halloween celebrations.
 In the evening, there is lots of beer, fantastic food, live music and other entertainment.